 Sisson said he got fitter, stronger, and ripped to shreds by scaling back on "chronic cardio" exercise and resting more.
 "At 60, I feel incredibly healthy and fit, perhaps more than ever before," he wrote on his blog, Mark's Daily Apple.

-“Over time, you become good at burning off your own body fat for energy rather than depending on carbohydrates throughout the day,” said Sisson, author of The Primal Blueprint 21-Day Total Body Transformation.
+“Over time, you become good at burning off your own body fat for energy rather than depending on carbohydrates throughout the day,” said Sisson.
 “It takes about 21 days for your body to switch to this mode of fat-burning, and that’s when you’ll really start to see results.”

-The Paleo diet is the most popular diet around today, and has a huge celebrity following, including Tim McGraw (who credits Paleo and CrossFit for his unbelievable 40-pound weight loss), Adriana Lima, Megan Fox, Robin Wright, and "True Blood" star Joe Manganiello.
+The Paleo diet is the most popular diet around today, and has a huge celebrity following, including Tim McGraw (who credits Paleo and CrossFit for his unbelievable 40-pound weight loss), Megan Fox and Joe Manganiello.

 The Paleo diet emphasizes high-quality animal proteins, healthy fats, non-starchy vegetables, and excludes gluten, sugar, dairy, legumes, alcohol, and processed foods.